collabnix/raspberrypi/README.md

-# Getting Started with Linux on Raspberry Pi
+# Getting Started with Raspberry Pi

-Do you want to get started with Linux and Raspberry Pi?
+Do you want to get started with Raspberry Pi?
 This is a right place to be.

 # Pi 101